-Prior to legalization, Health Canada allowed for the use of marijuana for medical purposes through prescription only, and for only a limited number of diseases or conditions.
-Epilepsy was on the list of allowable conditions.
+Prior to legalization, Health Canada allowed for the use of cannabis for medical purposes through prescription only; epilepsy was on the list of allowable conditions.
 However, Health Canada made no endorsement of its efficacy.

 Should I try cannabis to see if it works for me?

 We believe that your doctor uses their best judgement based on their assessment of your epilepsy.
-You may seek out a second opinion, but always follow a doctor’s advice.
-Remember that no two cases of epilepsy are the identical although the same types seizures may be experienced.
-Side effects affect everyone differently.
+You may seek out a second opinion and make an appointment with a doctor at a designated medical cannabis clinic, but always follow your doctor’s advice.
+Remember that no two cases of epilepsy are identical although the same types of seizures may be experienced.
+Everyone responds to treatment differently.

 Will I get high if I use it?